 The Grey

-The Grey is new(ish) on the scene, but it’s been around long enough to be considered one of the most famous restaurants in Savannah.
+The Grey is slightly newer on the scene compared to some of the other spots on this list, but it’s been around long enough to be considered one of the most famous restaurants in Savannah.

 It’s popular because Chef Mashama Bailey clearly knows what she’s doing!